Washington DC Walk

 Registration is free and open to the public.
 Donations are accepted until December 31st.

-Right now, we are looking for volunteers who are passionate about prevention and would like to help create a meaningful experience for our participants to join our 2021 Washington, D.C.
+Join Our 2021 Washington, D.C.
 OOTD Planning Committee!
-We are striving to build a dedicated team with a diverse set of talents and areas of interest to plan/coordinate this year’s Walk and make 2021 the best year yet!
-To learn how you can join the team, please register and join us for any of these upcoming events:
+Right now, we are striving to build a dedicated team of volunteers who are passionate about prevention and have a diverse set of talents and areas of interest to plan/coordinate this year’s Walk and make 2021 the best year yet!
+To learn how you can join our team or volunteer with AFSP-NCAC in another way, please complete the AFSP-NCAC online Volunteer Application.

 Having trouble registering?
 Click here to view a step-by-step guide.
 Refer to page 1 if you’re registering yourself or page 5 if you’re registering someone else through your own account.
 Be sure to also check out some of the Frequently Asked Questions on page 10.